Luzkan/smells/content/smells/dead-code.md

 ## Dead Code

-If a part of code is not executed then it is Dead Code.
-This includes any place that the code executor will never reach - including the code which was commented out.
-Any if or case condition that can never be reached, any code in methods and functions after final `return` statement or any code inside of a `try` `except`/`catch` block which will never throw an error. [[1](#sources)] This usually is not that easy to detect and requires tool assistance. [[2](#sources)]
+If part of the code is not executed, then it is Dead Code.
+This includes any place that the code executor will never reach, including the code that was commented out.
+Any if or case condition that cannot be reached, any code in methods and functions after the final `return` statement, or any code inside a `try` `except`/`catch` block that will never throw an error. [[1](#sources)] This usually is not that easy to detect and requires tool assistance. [[2](#sources)]

 ### Causation

-Never refactored [long else-if blocks](./conditional-complexity.md) that eventually has so many paths that no one even remembers if they are accessed anymore.
-Maybe a new way of working was introduced and old code was never tidied up.
+Never refactored [long else-if blocks](./conditional-complexity.md) that eventually have so many paths that no one even remembers if they are accessed anymore.
+Perhaps a new way of working was introduced and the old code was never cleaned up.

 ### Problems